Akshay-2001/LetsUpgrade-AI-ML/README.md

 # LetsUpgrade-AI-ML
-Assignentsand Projects of LetsUpgrade-AI-ML Program Uploaded here
+Assignents and Projects of LetsUpgrade-AI-ML Program Uploaded here